 At a groomed cross-country ski area, however, I would never bring my backcountry xc skis.
 Long and skinny classic track and skate skis are ideal for groomed terrain.
 They’re faster and more responsive.
 And, believe it or not, it’s easier to utilize their edges on flat groomed surfaces.

 It’s a myth that wide cross-country skis with metal edges provide more control on groomed terrain.

-Also, because they’re wider, they’re actually more difficult to engage their edges for gaining purchase during push-off when diagonal striding on slightly off-camber surfaces.
+Also, because they’re wider, they’re actually more difficult to engage their edges for gaining purchase during push-off when diagonal striding on slightly angled surfaces.

 Unless the snow is soft enough, I don’t even like to run my wide backcountry cross-country skis on snowmobile packed trails or service roads.

-Instead, I prefer to ski alongside those trails where the snow is typically softer.
+Instead, I prefer to ski along those trails where the snow is often softer.
 Then, I can edge and compress the skis in ways that enable me to make them track straight.

 OK, back to the regularly scheduled program…

 In order to effectively run your cross-country skis on the flats or the hills, it’s important to understand how to use their edges.